DanielPawlowicz/Yt-Manager/README.md

 2. Run the Xampp Apache and MySQL
 3. Use the MySQL workbench with example database "ytmanager_db.sql"
 4. Run the Java Spring Boot app
-5. Run the Frontend with commend "npm start"
+5. Run the Frontend with command "npm start"
 6. Use it in your browser

 #### Future features: